-- (a) increases, from four to eight, the number of the 18 currently authorized OTB branch facilities that may simulcast OTB or jai alai games. - (b) prohibits locating simulcasting facilities in any zone of protection negotiated between the OTB systen operator and any parimutuel betting facility. - (c) allows simulcasting facilities to be located within 35 miles of the Windsor Locks teletheater by removing the zone of protection around that facility. - (d) increases from 1% to 1.6% of wagers, the amount the DSR must pay towns with an OTB facility and requires DSR to pay New Haven and Windsor Locks an additional .5% of the wagers from any facility equipped for simulcasting after October 1,1997 and located within 15 miles of the teletheaters in these towns. - (e) sets the OTB takeout rate on multiple froms of wagering on three or more animals at 23% of the amount in the betting pool and eliminates the Gaming Policy Board's mandate to set it between 17% and 25%. - (f) gives the operators of the state's dog racing and jai alai facilities the option of separate takeout rates for win, place, or show pools (maximum 18%) and other other pools (maximum 23%) or the existing rate of 20% for all pools on any given day. - (g) requires employees of the Connecticut Lottery Corporation to be licensed by the DSR.
+- (a) increases, from four to eight, the number of the 18 currently authorized OTB branch facilities that may simulcast OTB or jai alai games. - (b) prohibits locating simulcasting facilities in any zone of protection negotiated between the OTB system operator and any pari-mutuel betting facility. - (c) allows simulcasting facilities to be located within 35 miles of the Windsor Locks teletheater by removing the zone of protection around that facility. - (d) increases from 1% to 1.6% of wagers, the amount the DSR must pay towns with an OTB facility and requires DSR to pay New Haven and Windsor Locks an additional .5% of the wagers from any facility equipped for simulcasting after October 1,1997 and located within 15 miles of the teletheaters in these towns. - (e) sets the OTB takeout rate on multiple forms of wagering on three or more animals at 23% of the amount in the betting pool and eliminates the Gaming Policy Board's mandate to set it between 17% and 25%. - (f) gives the operators of the state's dog racing and jai alai facilities the option of separate takeout rates for win, place, or show pools (maximum 18%) and other other pools (maximum 23%) or the existing rate of 20% for all pools on any given day. - (g) requires employees of the Connecticut Lottery Corporation to be licensed by the DSR.

 PA97-233 requires DSR to assign to the Connecticut Lottery Corporation all annuities the state purchased to pay lottery prizes before the state lottery was transferred to the CLC (7/1/96).
-It makes the CLC solely responsible for paying all lottery prizes, not just those awarded since it took over the lottery.
+It makes the CLC solely responsible for paying all lottery prizes, not

-Annual Lottery Sales By Type of Game FY 80 - FY 01
+Annual Lottery Sales By Type of Game FY 85 - FY 04